ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues, apply to {{site.data.keyword.lakehouse_full}}.

+## Issue: User is not removed from the catalog access control on revoking data access
+{: #known_issues1.0.0_3}

+When you grant user access to a user by adding them to the data control policies by using the **Access Control** screen, the user is successfully listed against the catalog.
+On revoking user access from the **Access Control** page, the user stays listed against the catalog and continues to have user access.

+## Issue: Unable to view expected catalogs from Presto
+{: #known_issues1.0.0_2}

+Users with administrator privileges are unable to view the expected Hive and PostgreSQL catalogs from Presto.

+## Issue: Console UI lists invalid users
+{: #known_issues1.0.0_1}

+{{site.data.keyword.lakehouse_short}} user (user1) invites a new user (user2) to the account by using the **Manage access and users** screen (**Manage > Access (IAM) > Manage access and users**) and grants access to a role (MetastoreAccess, Viewer, Operator, Editor, Administrator).
+User2 gets access to resources in the {{site.data.keyword.lakehouse_short}} instance through user1's account.
+Additionally, user2 is granted data access at the resource level by adding to the data control policies by using the **Access Control** screen.
+When user1 removes user2 from the user1's account, user2 is still listed in **Access Control** tab at resource level.

 ## Issue: Unable to view created schema
 {: #known_issues1}